akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 If you want to remove a condition, just click on the cross at the end of the line.

 As you can see just next to the `Add condition` button, there is a counter that inform you how many products/product models will be updated by this rule.
 It means that these conditions match with X products/product models.
-This count automatically changes as soon as you add/remove a condition.
+This count automatically changes as soon as you change a condition.

 ### Add actions